If the video of this incident were a movie, here’s how the trailer might go:

 Ultimately, the point is that as stupid as the name thing is, the argument Trump and others are making about Islam and Muslims in general is the same argument and is wrong for exactly the same reasons: that there are a few bad people in a group that large tells you exactly nothing reliable about any other member of the group.
 Mr. Karl Peter John should be judged based on what he says and does, not on how he’s labeled (triply suspicious though it is).
 Muslims are entitled to the same treatment.

 Update: A reader reminds me (thanks, James) that legendary weird-newsman Chuck Shepherd noticed in the 1990s that there seemed to be an awful lot of alleged or convicted murderers whose middle name is or was “Wayne” (John Wayne Gacy, etc.), and over the span of at least ten years compiled a remarkably long list of such people for his News of the Weird column.
+[That’s sadly gone now, but here’s an alternative source.]
 Unlike Karl—whose list was much shorter—Chuck hastened to add that “I have no idea whether the number of middle-named Wayne murderers is statistically significant.”
 He speculated that if so, it might be due to fathers in the 1960s naming their sons after John Wayne, but made clear this was pure speculation; he certainly did not suggest that we needed to worry about Waynes in general based on this evidence.

 I sent the link to Karl just now with the following note:

 I saw the reports about the slideshow on dangerous people named “Mohammed” that you offered to support your concern about having Mohammeds around.
 I wondered if you were aware of the extensive list of accused and convicted murderers named “Wayne”—at least one of whom is or was from Kansas!
 Does this change your view at all regarding the slideshow?
 If not, will you also warn the public about Waynes?